 Me: Great, now she’s gone from stripper to porn star.

 Know you will spend an inordinate amount of time on your ride north trying to come up with alternative names for a simple puppy stripper who has now graduated to the AVN Awards.

-- Take pause after set-up and pre-game.
+- Take pause after set-up and pre-game even post-game.
 There’s always a picture worth grabbing that reminds you of the more.

 - Always trust your gut #2: When you can’t find a McDonald’s on your way out to use the “I took the survey” receipt freebie and just opt to hit the highway as soon as possible know that your first rest stop is a Roy Rogers.
 Also know that at this time of night, around 11p, and because it’s a truck stop Roy Rogers that they will have nothing but a shitload of sandwich’s, cooked hours earlier, sitting in heat lamped stainless steel troughs.
 Trust your gut and don’t buy one for WAY too much money otherwise you’ll be belching it all the way through the next day.
 Lessons learned.